radareorg/radare2/DEVELOPERS.md

 * If you *really* need to comment out some code, use #if 0 (...) #endif.
 In general, don't comment out code because it makes the code less readable.

-* Do not write ultra-large functions, split them into multiple or simplify the algorithm, only external-copy-pasted-not-going-to-be-maintained code can be accepted in this way (gnu code, external disassemblers, etc..)
+* Do not write ultra-large functions: split them into multiple or simplify the algorithm, only external-copy-pasted-not-going-to-be-maintained code can be accepted in this way (gnu code, external disassemblers, etc..)